-Companies in the service, retail, baking, healthcare, and banking industries turn to him for advice on executive employment issues, union organizing and corporate campaigns, and compliance with the myriad of federal and state laws impacting the workforce.
+Companies in the service, manufacturing, retail, food, baking, healthcare, insurance, and banking industries turn to him for advice on executive employment issues, union strategies and corporate campaigns, and compliance with the myriad of federal and state laws impacting business change.

 Cornell Law School, 1983, J.D., Summa Cum Laude